withastro/docs/src/pages/en/reference/integrations-reference.md

 ## Integration Ordering

+All integrations are run in the order that they are configured.
+For instance, for the array `[react(), svelte()]` in a user's `astro.config.*`, `react` will run before `svelte`.

-All Integration hooks are called in the order that they are provided.
-Whenever possible, you should design your integration to run in any order.
-However, sometimes this isn't possible, in which case you may have to document somewhere that your integration needs to come first or last in your user's `integrations` configuration array.
+Your integration should ideally run in any order.
+If this isn't possible, we recommend documenting that your integration needs to come first or last in your user's `integrations` configuration array.

 ## Combining Plugins